Roasted pumpkin seeds are really good for you and super tasty! Follow this simple recipe for a great fall time treat!

 Pumpkins seeds have become a daily part of our healthy eating plan.
-Bot the Omega 3’s and the magnesium are good for head aches.
-One member of our family deals with some pretty sever head aches on a monthly basis and since adding pumpkin seeds to our diet (along with other high magnesium foods) those head aches have become much more manageable.
+Both the Omega 3’s and the magnesium are good for headaches.
+One member of our family deals with some pretty severe headaches on a monthly basis and since adding pumpkin seeds to our diet (along with other high magnesium foods) those headaches have become much more manageable.

 Roasted pumpkin seeds couldn’t be easier to make.

 First, you need to clean off all the gunk.
 This is really the biggest part of this whole project.
 I start by rinsing them in a colander and picking out all the really big pieces of pulp.
 I have found if you pour them in a bowl of warm water the seeds will float at the top, the pulp sinks midway down and you can skim the seeds off the top with a slotted spoon.

 We then let them dry on a towel overnight.

 Roasting the Pumpkin Seeds

 Next simply spread the seeds out on a cookie sheet and generously salt.
 Bake the seeds at 350 for 20 minutes.
 Check every 5 minutes, stir and add more salt to taste.
 Check the seeds for done-ness by taking a few out, letting them cool and taste.
 If the inside is dry then they are done.
 Don’t be surprised if a few of the seeds “pop” just like popcorn.
 We had quite a few pop this year and burn on the bottom of the oven.